 As the Georgia hub, Decatur Makers is empowering educators in our community to build excitement for making and address equity and access to create the most meaningful experiences possible.
 Whatever their vision and goals with integrating making into their environments (whether it’s building out a makerspace, hosting a Maker Faire, incorporating making into their classroom curriculum, or other ways), the schools/organizations are supported by us to inspire young people to become innovators, engineers, entrepreneurs, artists, and problem solvers through hands-on experiential learning.

 Is your school or organization interested in more info or wanting to apply for this program?
-Contact Chris Wilkerson, our Outreach Manager, at firstname.lastname@example.org.
+Contact Jennifer Morrison, our Manager of Youth Programming and Outreach, at email@example.com.